mhogomchungu/tasks/README.md

 Example use case for the Task::run().then() API can be found here[0].
 Additional example is [2] where an API is declared and [3] where the declared API is used.

-Example use case of the Task::await() API is here[6] where a function call "blocks" waiting for a result without "hanging" the entire thread.
+Example use case of the Task::await() API is here[6] where a function call "blocks" waiting for a result without "hanging" the entire GUI application.

 [0] https://github.com/mhogomchungu/tasks/blob/master/example.cpp